cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

 }
 ```

-It is only keeping funds in escrow, and not minting or burning, hence the `nil`.
+It is only keeping funds in escrow and not minting or burning, hence the `nil`.

 ## Preparing expected errors

-There are several new error situations which you can enumerate with new variables:
+There are several new error situations that you can enumerate with new variables:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/6213d10/x/checkers/types/errors.go#L23-L29]
 ErrRedCannotPay      = sdkerrors.Register(ModuleName, 1112, "red cannot pay the wager")